Postern of Fate: Plot summary

 Tommy and Tuppence have decided to retire and purchased a new residence, the Laurels.
 The house is located in Hollowquay, a resort town.
-The couple have inherited the library of the Laurels' previous owners, and Tuppence decides to sort through its collection of children's books.
+The couple has inherited the library of the Laurels' previous owners, and Tuppence decides to sort through its collection of children's books.
 She examines a copy of The Black Arrow (1888), for she recalls having read this novel in her youth.
 Inside the book, Tuppence finds a hidden message: "Mary Jordan did not die naturally.
 It was one of us.
 I think I know which one."

 Tuppence searches for the grave of Mary Jordan, but is unable to locate it.
 Tommy later finds the grave of Alexander Parkinson, who was the book's original owner and the message's writer.
 Alexander had died at the age of 14.
 Investigating the past of the Parkinson household, Tuppence finds out that Mary Jordan was employed as a governess for the Parkinsons.
 Mary reportedly died accidentally, poisoned by eating lethal foxglove leaves.
 The leaves had been mixed into a salad that she ate.
 The death occurred 60 years before the present.

 Tommy and Tuppence gather information about Mary from ageing villagers and learn that she was involved in "secret government affairs", involving the plans for the development of a new submarine.
 Tommy contacts his former associates in British intelligence, who confirm this information.
 The Beresfords learn that Mary was herself a British secret agent.

 The Beresfords are initially content to investigate this cold case, but their gardener Isaac Bodlicott is murdered on their doorstep.
 The couple are apparently close to uncovering a "long-buried secret", and there are mysterious enemies willing to stop them.

 Literary significance and reception

 Maurice Richardson in The Observer of 11 November 1973 was positive in his review: "Now in their seventies, the Beresfords, that amateur detective couple of hers whom some of us found too sprightly for comfort, have acquired a Proustian complexity.
 A code message in an Edwardian children's book puts them on to the murder of a governess involved in a pre-1914 German spy case.
 Past and present go on interlocking impressively.
 Despite political naivety; this is a genuine tour de force with a star part for Hannibal, the Manchester Terrier."

 Robert Barnard wrote negatively that Postern of Fate was "The last book Christie wrote.
 Best (and easily) forgotten."

 According to The Cambridge Guide to Women's Writing in English, this novel is one of the "execrable last novels" in which Christie purportedly "loses her grip altogether".

-A Canadian study which compared the texts of a number of Christie novels indicated that her later works, including Postern of Fate, showed a 15 to 30% decrease in vocabulary.
-This change, along with the use of indeterminate words and repetitiveness, are now known to be symptoms of Alzheimer's disease, though the first formal diagnoses of this form of dementia were not made until after Christie's death in January 1976.
+A 2009 study which compared the texts of a number of Christie novels indicated that her later works, including Postern of Fate, showed a 15 to 30% decrease in vocabulary, and posited that this was indicative of Alzheimer's disease.